-Dr Carolyn Pedwell arrived at the University of Kent in 2014, having previously held the post of Senior Lecturer (and Lecturer) in Media and Cultural Studies, Newcastle University (2009-2014).
-Prior to this, she was ESRC Postdoctoral Fellow in the Department of Media and Communications at Goldsmiths, University of London (2008), where Professor Sara Ahmed was her mentor.
+Prior to arriving at Kent, Professor Pedwell was Senior Lecturer in Media and Cultural Studies at Newcastle University (2009-2014) and ESRC Postdoctoral Fellow in the Department of Media and Communications at Goldsmiths, University of London (2008).
 Carolyn has been Visiting Scholar at the Department of Gender and Cultural Studies, University of Sydney (2013), the Centre for the History of Emotions, Queen Mary, University of London (2013-2014), and the Gender Institute, London School of Economics (LSE) (2008-2011).
 Professor Pedwell completed her PhD in Gender Studies at the LSE in 2007.

-In addition, Carolyn has conducted research consultancy work on gender relations in the areas of the informal economy, political participation and representation, international development, social enterprise, and new media for organisations including The International Labour Organisation (ILO), The UK Department for International Development (DFID), One World Action, FrankPR and Social Enterprise London.
+In addition, Professor Pedwell has conducted research consultancy work on gender relations in digital media; the informal economy, political participation and representation, international development, and social enterprise for organisations including The International Labour Organisation (ILO), The UK Department for International Development (DFID), One World Action, FrankPR and Social Enterprise London.

-Dr Pedwell co-ordinates teaching and degree programmes in cultural studies and media.
+Professor Pedwell is part of the team teaching Cultural Studies and Media.
 She convenes and contributes to modules in this field at undergraduate and postgraduate levels.

-Please contact Carolyn if you are interested in the areas of social and cultural theory; feminist, postcolonial and queer theory; transnational and cross-cultural theory and methods; emotion and affect; the body and embodiment; new media and digital culture; and feminist media and popular culture.
+Please contact Professor Pedwell if you are interested in the areas of media, social and cultural theory; feminist, queer, critical race and decolonial theory; digital media and culture; habit and habituation; emotion and affect; the body and embodied practices.

 Current PhD students